Ashu9889/Crypto-Landing-Page/Readme.md

 ## My Learnings

+- Explored about Box-sizing.
+- Learned about positions, z-index.
-- Learned about how to write HTML in well structred manner.
+- Learned about Background Images and its properties.
-- Explored about various css properties like display, position , z-index .
+- Learned about font-weight and various font sizes.
-- Learned the use of selectors.

 ## How the website looks like